-The bathroom costs in this guide are correct as of 2022
+The prices in this cost guide are accurate as of 2024*

 Your bathroom is one of the most important rooms in your house.
 You want to be able to relax in the bath after a long day of work, but you also need a practical space to get ready when you’re rushing in the morning.
 It’s not surprising that 13% of homeowners completed a new bathroom installation recently, because a new bathroom can significantly improve your quality of living.

 Perhaps you’re tired of using the same old bathroom that came with your house when you first bought it.
 Maybe you’re looking to renovate, by adding a bathtub or some new tiling.
 Not to mention that renovating and extending your bathroom suite can increase the value of your property by up to 5%.
 These are all good reasons to start researching what your budget might look like for a new installation.

 To help you figure out the cost of renovating your bathroom, first have a think about: